bnnm/wwiser/doc/WWISER.md

 ### Missing mark {!}
 This indicates some kind of problem.
 Typically missing memory bank (try loading more banks first), or an unsupported Wwise feature.

-The later will play as silence (parts are marked as `?`) rather than failing, since sometimes it doesn't matter much.
+Missing memory bank means the needed `.wem` are inside a bank, but you haven't loaded such bank. *wwiser* can detect this but doesn't know which bank would have those thems.
+Simply find and load those missing banks and the `{!}` should disappear.

 Unsupported features are usually programatically generated audio (such as a sine wave, a "whoosh" wind sfx, and so on), or Wwise midi (that is mostly silent and used for syncronization rather than sound).
+Those will play as silence (parts are marked as `?`) rather than failing, since often it doesn't matter much.

 If the `.txtp` includes a huge number of sounds it may also be marked, as *vgmstream* currently has some max limits.
+Open the `.txtp` with a text editor, and if you see a long list of `.wem` this may be the culprit.
+This needs to be fixed in *vgmstream*, but is currently a bit complex to do so.
+You can also edit the `.txtp` so it doesn't reach those limits (see vgmstream's TXTP docs, but basically you need to comment a bunch of wems and tweak groups' totals).

 ### External mark {e}